-As can be seen, the property value is $200,000 with a remaining mortgage balance of $180,000.
-The borrower fell behind on their mortgage payments and tallied up $30,000 in backed payments, attorney fees, and late fees; wiping out all of their equity.
-Leaving the homeowner with $10,000 of negative equity.
-This is a prime example of how many homeowners lose all or most of their equity, so it is best to seek counsel from an experienced professional before agreeing to a loan modification.
+As can be seen, the property value is $200,000, with a remaining mortgage balance of $180,000.
+The borrower fell behind on their mortgage payments and tallied up to $30,000 in backed charges, attorney fees, and late fees, wiping out all of their equity, leaving the homeowner with $10,000 of negative equity.
+The example above is a prime example of how many homeowners lose most or all of their equity, so it is best to seek guidance from an experienced professional before agreeing to a loan modification.

 Deed-in-Lieu of Foreclosure

 A deed in lieu is when a borrower signs the deed to the property back to their lender, so the lender doesn't have to accelerate foreclosure proceedings.
 There are both advantages and disadvantages to this type of agreement.
 The homeowner's advantage is the release of personal liability to the property, and the elimination of debt still owed to the lender.
 The downside is this type of agreement will result in a foreclosure on the borrower's credit report (200-300 point hit) and can take seven years to fall off.

 How long does it take to complete a short sale?

 Generally, a short sale can take anywhere from 3 – 6 months from start to finish.
 However, if the negotiation is more intense, it could take even longer.
 Please keep in mind that you (the seller) are not required to make any payments to the bank/lender during this time.

 What are the benefits of a short sale for the homeowner?